jacdals97/MLops_emotions/README.md

 https://huggingface.co/datasets/dair-ai/emotion/blob/main/README.md

-*D. What models do you expect to use*
+*D. What models do you expect to use?*

 We expect to use the Microsoft E5 Transformer model from Huggingface.